What Is an Exchange-Traded Fund (ETF)? A Beginner's Guide

 How to Build an ETF Portfolio

-For example, if you decide that you would like to invest in a traditional mix of stocks and bonds at a ratio of 70% and 30%, you could buy one or several stock ETFs to gain exposure to the stock market with 70% of your money and another few ETFs to fulfill your 30% exposure to the bond market.
+For example, if you decide that you would like to invest in a traditional mix of stocks and bonds at a ratio of 70% to 30%, you could buy one or several stock ETFs to gain exposure to the stock market with 70% of your money and some ETFs to fulfill your 30% exposure to the bond market.

-Once you’ve determined your desired allocation strategy and purchased the appropriate ETFs, upkeep throughout the year is necessary.
-This could mean rebalancing your portfolio once a year or utilizing a more active approach.
-ETFs provide the flexibility to pursue any number of investment styles, philosophies, and techniques.
+Once you’ve determined your desired allocation strategy and purchased the appropriate ETFs, you may want to take a hands-on approach when managing your portfolio throughout the year.
+This could mean rebalancing your portfolio once a year, or utilizing a more active approach.

 The Takeaway

 ETFs bundle different investments together, offering exposure to a host of different underlying securities in one package.
 There’s likely an ETF out there for every type of investor, whether you’re looking at a particular market, sector, or theme.
-ETFs offer the bundling of a mutual fund, with the trading ease of stocks.
+ETFs offer the bundling of a mutual fund, with the trading ease of stocks, although the total costs and tax treatment of ETFs require some vigilance on the part of investors.

 Though a DIY approach to investing using ETFs is doable, many investors prefer to have the help of a professional who can provide guidance throughout the investment process.